nitu45641/filter-plus/readme.txt

 = What is Filter Plus? =

-Filter Plus is a  WordPress filter plugin and WooCommerce product filter plugin.
+Filter Plus is a free WordPress filter plugin and WooCommerce product filter plugin.
 It adds AJAX filtering to WooCommerce product pages — filter by price, rating, attributes, category, color, size, tag, and stock status.
 It also works as a WordPress filter plugin for blog posts, custom post types, and any content using categories, tags, authors, and custom fields.

-= Is Filter Plus ? =
+= Is Filter Plus free? =

 Yes.
-The WooCommerce Product Filter and the WordPress Content Filter are both .
+The WooCommerce Product Filter and the WordPress Content Filter are both free.
 They include AJAX filtering, Elementor product filter widget, Gutenberg block, shortcode, WPML support, and RTL support at no cost.
 The WooCommerce Admin Order Filter is a Pro-only feature.

-= What is the best  WooCommerce product filter plugin for 2026? =
+= What is the best free WooCommerce product filter plugin for 2026? =

-Filter Plus is a top  WooCommerce product filter plugin in 2026.
-The  version includes AJAX filtering, price range slider, star rating filter, attribute filter, color and size swatches, category filter, and SEO-friendly filter URLs.
+Filter Plus is a top free WooCommerce product filter plugin in 2026.
+The free version includes AJAX filtering, price range slider, star rating filter, attribute filter, color and size swatches, category filter, and SEO-friendly filter URLs.
 Filter Plus Pro adds multiple templates and the Admin Order Filter.

 = Does Filter Plus work with Elementor? =